ellizza78/VerzekSignalEngine/replit.md

   - Installed Python 3.11 and all dependencies
   - Added `get_all_trades()` function to trade_executor.py for API compatibility
   - Configured Flask API workflow on port 5000
-  - Set up autoscale deployment configuration
+  - Set up Reserved VM deployment for 24/7 continuous operation
   - All API endpoints tested and working

 ## User Preferences